andresscode/tess-cli/README.md

     compinit
     . /location/tess-completion.sh

-Now, you should be able to start using Tess and its auto-completion feature.
+Now, you should be able to start using Tess with its auto-completion feature on.